 Since writing that post, I’ve been on a mission to learn as much as I can about armpits.
 Stop laughing.
 It’s true.
 I’ve become quite interested in those little detox havens.
 Spurred forward by my own detox journey, I wanted to learn how I could best support these important detox pathways while not wafting an eyebrow raising odor in the general direction of anyone near me.
 Armpit odor is a no-thank you but detox is a yes-please!

-Guess what I learned about armpit odor?
-Your pits just need some probiotics easily mixed into deodorant.
+Guess what I learned about how to get rid of armpit odor?
+Your pits just need some probiotic deodorant.

 Probiotics do wonders to balance the bacteria in your gut.
 So why wouldn’t they do the same for your skin?
 Well, they do.
 And they do it well.

 Our skin contains millions of beneficial bacteria, also known as micro flora.
 Micro flora play an essential role in preventing undesirable bacteria from developing.
 It’s this bacteria that causes armpit odor.

 If you were to use the chemical deodorants that are on the market, you actually would set up a vicious cycle in your pits.
 The chemicals kill the good bacteria.
 The bad bacteria flourishes.
 The bad bacteria stinks.
 You use more chemicals.
 The good gals loose and the bad guys win.
 See the problem?